erikkvietelaitis/COS40005-Intrusion-Detection-System/README.md

 <br>
 This will open a "raw" view of the install.sh script allowing you to audit it.
 Once happy right click on the raw install.sh code and Save As.
 Save the install.sh in any directory.
+We recommend the Downloads directory.

 ### Installation